-Second, Rule 510 currently is written in terms of doing performance evaluations for SQTs and RSQTs.
-This is not needed.
-Currently, Rule 507 has a very detailed process for applying for and approving SQTs and RSQTs, and for assigning options to SQTs and RSQTs.
-In addition, today Rule 501 defines the application and approval process for specialists.
-To more closely align the Exchange with another options exchange, namely BX Options, the Exchange is adopting language similar to BX Options Rule at Chapter VII, Section 4 (the "BX Options rule").
-Similar to Phlx, BX Options has market makers ("BX Options Market Makers", which are also known as lead market makers ("LMMs")).
-All BX Options Market Makers are designated as specialists on BX for all purposes under the Act or rules thereunder.
-The Exchange is adopting the BX procedures as well as market making requirements (market making requirements are found in Rule 1014).
-In light of the proposed continuous and extensive good standing requirements per Rule 510 as well as other rule requirements, as discussed the old evaluations applicable to SQTs, RSQTs, and specialists are not needed.
+addition, today Rule 501 defines the application and approval process for specialists.23 To more closely align the Exchange with another options exchange, namely BX Options, the Exchange is adopting language similar to BX Options Rule at Chapter VII, Section 4 (the "BX Options rule").24 Similar to Phlx, BX Options has market makers ("BX Options Market Makers", which are also known as lead market makers ("LMMs")).
+All BX Options Market Makers are designated as specialists on BX for all purposes under the Act or rules thereunder.25 The Exchange is adopting the BX Options rule and proposing, in lieu of the current formulaic language in Rule 510, to insert new language indicating how a member of the Exchange can remain in good standing on the Exchange.
+The